-••• History Rationale: The Year 9 Curriculum provides a study of the history of the making of the modern world from 1750 to 1918.
-History is an exciting subject that allows students to learn about people's experiences of life in past times.
-History can be about the study of individuals who played an important role in past events.
-It also involves the study of ordinary groups of people and their experiences of everyday life.
-We study history to understand what people did, how they felt, the reasons for their actions and the results of their actions.
-Learning Focus: In this subject, students will study the following units through the described content: MAKING A BETTER WORLD?
-Research key elements of the Industrial Revolution (1750 - 1914) Evaluate the positive and negative impact on humankind Construct inquiry questions Analyse a range of historical documents Apply inquiry skills to research tasks MAKING A NATION The extension of settlement, including the effects of contact (intended and unintended) between European settlers in Australia and Aboriginal and Torres Strait Islander Peoples explaining the effects of contact (for example, the massacres of Aboriginal and Torres Strait Islander people; the spread of European diseases) and categorising these effects as either intended or unintended identifying the main features of housing, sanitation, transport, education, and industry that influenced living and working conditions in Australia describing the impact of the gold rushes on the development of Australia explaining the factors that contributed to federation and the development of democracy in Australia, including the role of key individuals, defence concerns, the 1890s depression, nationalist ideals and egalitarianism WORLD WAR I (1914 - 1918) Investigate key concepts, events, ideologies and personalities of World War I Research Australia's involvement experience of the war Construct inquiry questions Analyse a range of historical documentsApply inquiry skills to research tasks Out and Outcomes / Written assignments Research tasks Assessment: Research tasks Evamination
+History Rationale: The Year 9 curriculum provides a study of the history of the making of the modern world from 1750 to 1918.
+This was a period of industrialisation and rapid change in the ways people lived, worked and thought.
+It was an era of nationalism and imperialism, and expansion of European power, which had significant effects on First Nations Peoples globally.
+The period culminated in World War I (1914-1918), the "war to end all wars".
+Students develop an understanding of the context and chronology of the period, and the broad patterns of historical continuity and change from 1750 to 1918.
+Inquiry questions provide a framework for developing students' knowledge, understanding and skills.
+MAKING A BETTER WORLD?
+Learning Focus: Research key elements of the Industrial Revolution (1750 - 1914) Evaluate the positive and negative impact on humankind Construct inquiry questions Analyse a range of historical documents Apply inquiry skills to research tasks MAKING AND TRANSFORMING THE AUSTRALIAN NATION The extension of settlement, including the effects of contact (intended and unintended) between European settlers in Australia and Aboriginal and Torres Strait Islander Peoples explaining the effects of contact (for example, the massacres of Aboriginal and Torres Strait Islander people: the spread of European diseases) and categorising these effects as either intended or unintended identifying the main features of housing, sanitation, transport, education, and industry that influenced living and working conditions in Australia describing the impact of the gold rushes on the development of Australia explaining the factors that contributed to federation and the development of democracy in Australia, including the role of key individuals, defence concerns, the 1890s depression, nationalist ideals and egalitarianism WORLD WAR I (1914 - 1918) Investigate key concepts, events, ideologies and personalities of World War I Research Australia's involvement experience of the war Construct inquiry questions Analyse a range of historical documents Apply inquiry skills to research tasks Outcomes / Written assignments